When Do Potholes Form?

 No More Excuses

 A product called asphalt cold patching has made it possible to set aside those excuses.
-It can be used right after it rains even as there is still water inside the pothole.
+It can be used on wet or dry surfaces.
 This material will fill up all spaces in the pothole and displace the water.

-Unlike the conventional way of repairing a damaged driveway, where the hot asphalt material requires specialized equipment and the skill to use it, with a cold patch you don't even need to be an avid DIY person.
+Unlike the conventional way of repairing a damaged driveway, where the hot asphalt material requires specialized equipment and expertise, with a cold patch you don't even need to be an avid DIY person.

 There is no better time to repair any damage on your driveway than the present.
-Not attending to them right away will just increase the risk of expanding the damage, and the resulting repair costs, on your driveway.
+Not attending to cracks and potholes right away will increase the risk of expanding the damage on your driveway.

-What is Cold Patch
+What is Cold Patch?

-You can apply it right after it has rained as the asphalt cold patch formulation makes it possible to be poured even in potholes that are filled with water.
+You can apply it right after it has rained, as the asphalt cold patch formulation makes it possible to be poured even in potholes that are filled with water.

 Cold patch is pliable in the container, making it easy to pour and spread out.
-It is also quick-acting as it dries quickly and becomes rock hard in as fast as three hours.
+It is also quick-acting, as it dries quickly and becomes rock hard in as fast as three hours.